 You will never have control over what the publisher does

-As an author you are at the mercy of the publisher.
+As an author, you are at the mercy of the publisher.
 They can send you a royalty check or decide not to.
-There is little you can do other than following the legal route if they do not.
+There is little you can do other than follow the legal route if they do not.
 But remember this: Most book publishing houses are like law offices with a publishing department.
 You will get nowhere and you will end up spending more money to fight them.
 You are at their mercy completely.
 And that is not all: you are also at the mercy of intellectual property pirates.

 Your book PDF may be distributed in forums shortly after publication

-Someone buys a hardcopy of your book, scans it and then uploads it to forums.
+Someone buys a hard copy of your book, scans it, and then uploads it to forums.
 It happened to me before.
 Doing that with pdf and e-book versions is even easier.
 There are at least two problems with this.
 The first is that people read your book for free.
 You can argue that those people would never buy it anyway.
 However, if you have included some edge(s) in your book, then those who paid for it get the short end.
 This is important: respecting those who paid for the information.

 Bogus “used books in excellent condition” will reduce your royalty check

 Who buys books and then sells them back to distributors for a small profit?
 I have never done that.
 No one I know has ever done that.
-Most people highlight sentences and even write on the book pages.
+Most people highlight sentences and even write on book pages.
 Where do these “used books in excellent condition, just like new” come from in such great volume?
 Think about it: most quants I know have donated books they did not need to their local library.
 They did not sell anything to a used books distributor.

 Is this some scheme to rip off authors?
 I think it is but I have no proof.
 I will not spend a second trying to prove that.
-Instead, I seek for ways to protect my intellectual property and keep my profits.
+Instead, I seek ways to protect my intellectual property and keep my profits.

-Note that used book sellers are essentially protected by the U.S. Copyright Act, Section 109(a):
+Note that used booksellers are essentially protected by the U.S. Copyright Act, Section 109(a):

 “…the owner of a particular copy or phonorecord lawfully made under this title, or any person authorized by such owner, is entitled, without the authority of the copyright owner, to sell or otherwise dispose of the possession of that copy or phonorecord.”